Perioperative Myocardial Injury and Infarction After CABG

 - Once coronary angiography is performed following CABG in cases of suspected graft failure, the treatment strategy (conservative vs. revascularization) depends on many factors, and the decision needs to be made in close consultation with the Heart Team (intensivists, surgeons, and cardiologists).
 These factors include the coronary anatomy, graft occlusion vs. native vessel occlusion, extent of myocardial ischemia, extent of viable myocardium, clinical symptoms, hemodynamic status and inotrope support, and age and comorbidities.

 - Additional studies are needed to establish thresholds, especially for high-sensitivity cTnT elevations, which can be used in conjunction with clinical features and imaging findings, to predict those patients with regional ischemia or graft failure.
 Furthermore, studies are required to better define the role of coronary angiography post-CABG surgery to detect early graft failure.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, EP Basic Science, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), EP Basic Science, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Biological Markers, Bundle-Branch Block, Cardiac Surgical Procedures, Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Coronary Occlusion, Electrocardiography, Hemodynamics, Myocardial Infarction, Myocardial Ischemia, Myocardial Reperfusion Injury, Myocardial Revascularization, Myocardium, Troponin